cmaureir/cpython_tutorial/tutorial/excercises/06_helloworld_c.md

 ]
 ```

-Install the `build` and `setuptools` python packages, and then run:
+Install the `build` and `setuptools` Python packages, and then run:

 ```bash
 python -m build -w